Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Methodology

+To enhance its convergence stability, we decompose Eq.\ref{ditui_supp} into two steps, $i.e.$, cross-modality transfer, and intra-modality transfer, which is formulated as follows:

+{During each iterative optimization process, the pseudo-labels $\tilde{\mathbf{y}}^v$ are updated by alternating iterations of fixed points, which is formulated as Eq.\ref{v_update}.}

 Nevertheless, the transferred pseudo-labels are excessively smoothed, which is detrimental to the network's ability to learn predictions with low entropy.
-Therefore, we derive the soft modality-unified labels by aggregating both hard labels and soft labels, which can be formulated as:
+Therefore, we derive the soft modality-unified labels by aggregating both hard labels and soft forms of the pseudo-labels, which can be formulated as: